-The Board of Commissioners continued to authorize committed funds for Department operations, vehicle replacements and emergency disasters.
-In future years the Department plans to commit funds for fire station planning and purchasing while evaluating the need for an additional fire station or station relocation.
-The Department does not intend to spend any monies for a period of at least 3-5 years.
+The Board of Commissioners continued to authorize committed funds for Department operations, vehicle replacements, emergency disasters and fire station land and design planning.
+The Department does not intend to spend any of those monies in a future period of at least 3-5 years.